Superstar Blogging is currently having its biggest sale of the year! Click the button below to access Black Friday Prices this weekend only!

-[disclosure: if you sign up for Nomadic Matt’s SuperStar travel blogging course through the links in this Superstar Blogging Review, I may receive a commission at no additional cost to you]
+[disclosure: if you sign up through the links in this Superstar Blogging Review, I may receive a commission at no additional cost to you]

-First off, it’s a long and hard road to success.
-In fact, I think that most people probably should not start a travel blog in the first place (for more on my take on this, see my post about the hard truths of travel blogging for beginners).
+It’s a long and hard road to success.
+In fact, I think that many people probably should not start a travel blog in the first place (for more on my take on this, see my post about the hard truths of travel blogging for beginners).
 Second, travel blogging combines an incredible amount of skill sets: a great travel blogger needs to be great at choosing great travel blog post topics, writing, marketing, social media management, search-engine-optimization (SEO), photography, videography, website and logo design, among many other required skills (heck, even just picking a cool travel blog name is hard).

 Realizing that I possess few of these skills, one of the first things I did after deciding to create a travel blog was to sign up for Nomadic Matt’s Superstar Blogging Business of Blogging course.